alexpopdev/underscorejs-examples/README.md

 underscorejs-book
 =================

-The examples for my upcoming book "Learning Underscore.js"
+This repository contains the examples for my upcoming book "Learning Underscore.js".

+1.